8 Methods to Make Money Through Your Podcast

 For many serious podcasters, the inevitable pipe-dream is to become a full-time, paid podcaster who spends all of their time doing what they love.
 While this type of opportunity is feasible, it doesn’t always happen and doesn’t happen overnight.
 It often takes a lot of hard work for the pieces to fall into place.
 But remember, anything is possible!

 The reality is that podcasters of any level can benefit from their hard work and monetize their podcast in some way, and the great thing about monetization is that the sky’s the limit since there is a methodology for everyone corollary to where they are in their podcast journey.

 The bottom line is that monetization is a real opportunity that many podcasters miss out on due to ignorance or just being unwilling to look for the opportunities.
 Make sure you don’t let the opportunity pass you by!
-Reach out to the Resonate team to learn more about monetizing your podcast and to hear about the success our podcasters have found through these opportunities.
+Schedule a call with the Resonate team to learn more about monetizing your podcast and to hear about the success our podcasters have found through these opportunities.

 As the Operations Manager at Resonate Recordings, Jon leads the production team and ensures that all our podcasters have everything needed to release consistent high-quality episodes.
 Jon and his family are from West Palm Beach, Florida and now live in Simpsonville, KY.